knative/eventing/sample/github/README.md

 To now bind the github webhook for pull requests with the function we created above, you need to create a Bind object.
 Modify sample/github/pullrequest.yaml to point to owner of the repo as well as the particular repo you want to subscribe to.
-So, change spec.parameters.[owner,repo] with the values you want.
+So, change spec.trigger.resource with the owner/repo you want.

- For example, if I wanted to receive notifications to: github.com/vaikas/misc repo, my Bind object would look like so:
+ For example, if I wanted to receive notifications to: github.com/inlined/robots repo, my Bind object would look like so:

 ```yaml
 apiVersion: elafros.dev/v1alpha1